 2. Start a tradition of kindness and good deeds.

-Kindness Elves are a fun idea -- and you can make them instead of buy them but you don't need an "elf" to start a December tradition of random acts of kindness.
+Instead of the Elf on the Shelf watching your child's every move, Kindness Elves are a fun idea -- and you can make them instead of buy them.
+But you don't need an "elf" to start a December tradition of random acts of kindness.
 Just tell your child that everyone in your family is a kindness elf this month, and brainstorm a list of random acts of kindness and choose one to do every day or so, or plan them in advance on your calendar.

 The calendar here was created by Shannon at Sweet Blessings; you can print it out at her website.
 It includes ideas like: